RNR1/Reflix-deprecated/README.md

 # Reflix

-Reflix is a single page movie rental app built with React, Deno and MongoDB.
+Reflix is a netflix clone application built with React, Deno and MongoDB.
-Users are able to choose their user and rent movies based on their budget.
+Users can access their profile, view an updated list of movies, and search for various titles.
-Each user has a unique budget.
+Users can also click on a movie to see more information about it.
-Users can also click on the movie to see more information about the movie.
+Movies data provided by [The Movie Database](https://www.themoviedb.org/).

 Demo: [https://rons-reflix.vercel.app/](https://rons-reflix.vercel.app/)